Low Float Stocks: 15 Companies With Very Limited Shares Available

 What to Know About Companies With Low Float

 For the most part, the companies listed above are very small companies.
 Some would barely register as nanocap stocks.
 For reference, a nanocap stock is a company with a total market capitalization of less than $50 million.
-So an investment in any of the companies on our list of low float stocks would be a very speculative gamble.
+So an investment in any of the companies on our list of low float stocks would be a pretty big gamble.

 Also, any potential investors should prepare for a little sticker shock.
 Some of these low float stocks have price tags that would make investors in Amazon (Nasdaq: AMZN) blush.
-We’re looking at you, Pendrell Corporation.
 But that’s par for the course.
 It doesn’t take much to move the price of a stock when so few shares are available.

 This is one of the reasons institutional investors avoid low float stocks.
 There can be an extremely wide bid-ask spread.
-And the lower amount of liquidity means purchases of a large number of these stocks can have a sizable impact on the share price, which – for the most part – might reward company insiders more than the investor.
+And the lower amount of liquidity means purchases of a large number of these stocks can have a sizable impact on the share price.
+Which – for the most part – might reward company insiders more than the investors.
 This is based on the assumption that many of these low float stocks are held mostly by insiders and in employee stock ownership plans.

 Nonetheless, these low float stocks can be of interest to a very specific type of investor.
-They’re more likely someone with a penchant for a big gamble than someone with a long-term investment strategy who’s thinking in terms of retirement.
+They’re more likely someone with a high risk tolerance than someone with a long-term investment strategy who’s thinking in terms of retirement.
 But hey, to each their own.

 The Bottom Line on Low Float Stocks

 There can be a lot of risk associated with low float stocks, especially when there are merely a few thousand shares available.
 It really wouldn’t take a whole lot of interest to send these stocks careening in any given direction… simply because there is such a small supply.

 To put this into context, the number of floating shares of General Electric (NYSE: GE) is a little more than 3 billion.
 And that is why its price swings are a whole lot more modest.

 About Matthew Makowski